 - user:jane@example.com

-The members property lists all identities that should have this role.
-TaskIamBinding is authoritative for the specified role: it sets the complete member list, removing any members not in the array.
-Other roles on the task remain unchanged.
-You can use TaskIamBinding alongside TaskIamMember as long as they don’t both manage the same role.
+The members property takes a list of identities.
+TaskIamBinding is authoritative for the specified role, replacing any existing members for that role while preserving other roles on the task.
+You can use TaskIamBinding with TaskIamMember as long as they don’t grant the same role.

 Replace the entire IAM policy for a task